-If your company handles 300 or more helpdesk tickets per week, the most expensive line item in the IT budget probably isn’t tooling.
-It’s engineering hours spent on work that doesn’t require engineers.
+If your company handles 300 or more helpdesk tickets per week, the most expensive line item in the IT budget probably is not tooling.
+It is engineering time spent on work that does not require engineering judgment.

 For founders, operators, and IT leaders evaluating AI automation, the budget question is not whether AI sounds useful.
 It is whether a workflow has enough volume, clean enough data, and low enough exception rate to produce measurable ROI.

-Tier 1 tickets, password resets, access requests, and VPN troubleshooting make up 40-65% of helpdesk volume at most mid-market companies.
-At a fully-loaded cost of $90-130K per IT engineer, that’s $36K-$85K per year in recoverable labor sitting in a ticket queue.
-The question isn’t whether AI can help.
-It’s which tools fit your environment, and whether standard options are enough.
+Tier 1 tickets, password resets, access requests, and VPN troubleshooting often make up a large share of helpdesk volume in mid-market companies.
+That means a meaningful amount of expensive technical time can get trapped in repetitive queue work.
+The question is not whether AI can help.
+It is which tools fit your environment, and whether standard options are enough.

 This guide covers where AI delivers reliable value for IT teams, where off-the-shelf tools hit a ceiling, and how to evaluate whether custom AI development makes financial sense for your environment.
 By the end, you should know which IT workflows are worth piloting, which should stay inside standard tools, and when a custom roadmap is financially defensible.